gaurav1999/custom-library-vapi/README.md

-We call it from vala, doubing any valid input from first argument in command line We call it from vala, squaring any valid input from first argument in command line
+We call it from vala, doubing any valid input from first argument in command line We call it from vala, squaring any valid input from first argument in command line We call it from vala, cubing any valid input from first argument in command line

 ## Running